How do I sign up for the Brewniversity?

 I’ve been a member for a while and noticed that the rewards changed.
 What rewards do I receive?

-For any rewards level achieved after December 1, 2013, you will receive the rewards listed HERE.
+For any reward levels achieved after February 11, 2015, you will receive rewards listed HERE.

 When will my nameplate be displayed at my home store?